 See our Cycling Accidents Frequently Asked Questions to find out more about rights and options.
 The lawyers at Brown Beattie O’Donovan LLP will not ask for fees or a retainer until the action is resolved.

 Whether riding a road bike, mountain bike, a tandem or trike, follow the rules of the road; practice safe cycling; and ALWAYS wear a CSA-approved cycling helmet.
 Below are links to cycling safety websites, including information from the City of London on bike lanes, which continue to be integrated into London streets.

 Citizens for Safe Cycling

 MTO Cycling Skills, Ontario’s Guide to Safe Cycling

 MTO Young Cyclist Guide

 Also, we’ve assembled information on local cycling clubs and associations.
 The local clubs are a great way to learn to ride safely in groups, as well as to learn cycling etiquette.

-Please contact Jennifer Chapman, with any questions or concerns you may have.
+Please contact Jennifer L. Chapman, with any questions or concerns you may have.